JefferyVin/jefferyvin.github.io/source/Diary/index.md

 Ok productivity on KD, looked through some faculty in uiuc, dont know who I want to work with.
 I do have some inferiority complex academic wise.
 I want to read all the kd paper tomorrow so time to sleep.

+# Oct 4, 2024

+Read 2.5 Papers on knowledge distillation.
+Then accidentally installed overwatch and played that for the rest of my day....

 <br>
 <br>
 <br>